5T33Z0/Clover-Crate/RtVariables/README.md

 **Source**: [**Insanelymac**](https://www.insanelymac.com/forum/topic/284656-clover-general-discussion/?do=findComment&comment=2771041)

 **NOTES**:
+- From the look of things, the available `HWTarget` values seem to be identical with the values for `SecureBootModel` used by OpenCore, except that they're written in uppercase and and appended "AP" at the end of the value.
+For example, the value for MacPro7,1 is `j160` in OpenCore, whereas in Clover it's `J160AP`.
 - `HWTarget` is only required when using a SMBIOS of Macs with a T2 chip.
 - `HWTarget` is only necessary when upgrading from Big Sur to Monterey.
 Once macOS Monterey is running, it seems no longer be required (supposedly).